ledondodo/ytb/README.md

 </p>

 ## Use Terminal alias (mac)
-Open or create the shell configuration file by typing ´open ~/.zprofile´ in the user’s home directory.
+Open or create the shell configuration file by typing `open ~/.zprofile` in the user’s home directory.

-Add the line: ´alias ytb='python /pathtofile/ytb/ytb.py'´
+Add the line: `alias ytb='python /pathtofile/ytb.py'` with the right path to your file.

+Now you can type `ytb` in the Terminal command line to launch the program.

 ## Libraries
 This program uses pytube package.